 The budget for the new year is finalized during this time.
 This includes preparing, printing and distributing books reflecting the adopted budget.
-The accounting section of the Office of Financial Services begins to prepare the annual financial report for the previous year.
+The accounting section of the Office of Financial Services begins to prepare the Annual Comprehensive Financial Report for the previous year.
 During this time, the "base budget" for the upcoming year is identified.